-All LUTs will be programmed by memory-mapped shift registers and ROMs, as mentioned in the last section.
-They will be set by loading the values from the memory by initialization of the LUT at program load time.
+All LUTs will be programmed by loading the values from the memory by initialization of the LUT at program load time.
 Execution on the LUT has to wait until the LUT is configured.
 Initialization time also depends on the size of the LUT.
 If easily achievable with the Rocket SoC, the data is loaded with DMA, to prevent the CPU from blocking during configuration time.